BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the

+#### **Keep writing all the time**

+One of the reasons social media is so distracting is the way it keeps you engaged by constantly seeking your opinion.
+YouTubers rarely finish a video without asking you what you think and suggesting you make a comment.
+There are also polls, like buttons, questions to find out your personality, intelligence, when you were born etc.

+It all works consciously to keep your attention on the platform.
+And it works pretty well.
+And one more post or one more video is so tempting.
+What harm can a few more minutes do?

+I am going to try and overcome this by using the same tactic back as far as I can.
+But instead of scrolling I am going to write.
+This means rather than watching a video I will write a blog post.
+Rather than spending time reading the news I’ll spend time writing a response to the news.

+Let’s see if I can make creating stuff more compelling than consuming content.

 #### **Arguing is a waste of time**

 I’ve had a big job on this week which involved dealing with an auditor from accreditation company.
 To be entirely honest, there are some things I didn’t do as well as I could’ve done.
 To carry on being honest, I covered them up rather well.
 I was greatly help in this by the auditor finding a lot of completely unjustified problems.
 He was a young guy.
 I think he was looking to make an impression.
 He was probably a bit insecure as well – which I didn’t help.